 A power outlet is also present that allows you to electrify the exterior of the tent and keep predators like bears away in the wilderness.
 A front awning allows for easy relaxation under the shade.

-The tent is currently priced at around USD 340 on Amazon, and is rated 3.8 / 5 based on 67 reviews.
-For this price, you cannot complain, especially considering the value you are getting.
+The tent is currently priced well and delivers well in terms of value.
+Campers have great things to say and in general it is well received.
+At this price, you cannot complain, especially considering the value you are getting.

 3 room design with separate doors for privacy